 1. Tell them what happened, in simple terms.
 Be honest, but skip the gory details.
 Answer their questions just as simply and honestly.
 If you think — or know — that your child has already heard something, ask them what they’ve heard.
 That way you can correct any misinformation, and know not only what you need to explain but also what you may need to reassure them about.

-3. Make sure your child knows that not only are tragedies uncommon, but that you and others are always doing everything you can to keep them safe.
+3. Make sure your child knows that you and others are always doing everything you can to keep them safe.
 Talk about some of the ways you keep them safe, ways that are relevant to the tragedy you are talking about.
 Make a safety plan as a family for things like extreme weather or getting separated.
 Help them think about what they might do if they are ever in a scary situation, and who they could turn to for help.
 Which leads me to the most important thing to do…

 Commenting has been closed for this post.